amoradi/amoradi.github.io/_notes/redux.md

 - it's the type of function you would pass to `Array.prototype.reduce(reducer, ?initialValue)`
 - it's **very important that the reducer stays pure**

-don't's:
+avoid:
-  - mutate its arguments
+  - mutating its arguments
-  - perform side effects like API calls and routing transitions
+  - performing side effects like API calls and routing transitions
-  - call non-pure functions, e.g. Date.now() or Math.random()
+  - calling non-pure functions, e.g. Date.now() or Math.random()

 ## Store
 - **holds application state**